John Hancock: Massacre to Tea Party

 Paul Revere's 1768 engraving of British troops arriving in Boston was reprinted throughout the colonies.

 The Liberty affair reinforced a previously made British decision to suppress unrest in Boston with a show of military might.
 The decision had been prompted by Samuel Adams's 1768 Circular Letter, which was sent to other British American colonies in hopes of coordinating resistance to the Townshend Acts.
-Lord Hillsborough, secretary of state for the colonies, sent four regiments of the British Army to Boston to support embattled royal officials and instructed Governor Bernard to order the Massachusetts legislature to revoke the Circular Letter.
-Hancock and the Massachusetts House voted against rescinding the letter and instead drew up a petition demanding Governor Bernard's recall.
+Lord Hillsborough, secretary of state for the colonies, sent four British Army regiments to Boston to support embattled officials and instructed Bernard to order the Massachusetts legislature to revoke the Circular Letter.
+Hancock and the Massachusetts House voted against rescinding the letter and instead drew up a petition demanding Bernard's recall.
 When Bernard returned to England in 1769, Bostonians celebrated.

-The British troops remained, however, and tensions between soldiers and civilians. in March 1770, a crowd taunting British troops, provoking their firing on the crowd, killing of five civilians in the what locals termed the Boston Massacre.
+The four regiments remained, however, and tensions between the soldiers and local civilians rose. in March 1770, a confrontation between an angry crowd and soldiers of the 29th Regiment of Foot led to deaths of five Bostonians in what became known as the Boston Massacre.
 Hancock was not involved in the incident, but afterwards he led a committee to demand the removal of the troops.
 Meeting with Bernard's successor, Governor Thomas Hutchinson, and the British officer in command, Colonel William Dalrymple, Hancock claimed that there were 10,000 armed colonists ready to march into Boston if the troops did not leave.
 Hutchinson knew that Hancock was bluffing, but the soldiers were in a precarious position when garrisoned within the town, and so Dalrymple agreed to remove both regiments to Castle William.
 Hancock was celebrated as a hero for his role in getting the troops withdrawn.
 His re-election to the Massachusetts House in May was nearly unanimous.